bolaft/bannerlord-retinues/docs/troubleshooting.md

      - **Restrict Items To Town Inventory**
      - **Enable Doctrines** (or set **Disable Feat Requirements = On**)
    - If this fixes it, re-enable options one by one to find the cause.

+4. **Clear Retinues MCM cache**
+   - Close the game.
+   - Delete the `Retinues` folder in
+     `%USERPROFILE%\Documents\Mount and Blade II Bannerlord\Configs\ModSettings\`
+     (for example: `C:\Users\YourName\Documents\Mount and Blade II Bannerlord\Configs\ModSettings\Retinues`).
+   - Restart the game and re-apply your options in MCM.
+This is especially useful after updating Retinues if configs seem "stuck" or behave strangely.

 ---